 The Centers for Medicare and Medicaid Services (CMS) at the federal level is working with states to develop demonstration projects to provide integrated healthcare for dual eligibles (those that are eligible for both Medicaid and Medicare).
 Dual eligibles are some of the most costly patients for the healthcare system, but they are also often the most vulnerable due to financial status, significant long-term disease, comorbidities, and/or being differently-abled physically and/or mentally.

 Learn more about New York’s demonstration project and how you can help protect New York’s dual eligible patients.

-With an 8% unemployment rate and more than 14% of New Yorkers remaining uninsured, according to the latest Gallup poll numbers, there are many New Yorkers who need help.
+With an 8 percent unemployment rate and more than 14 percent of New Yorkers remaining uninsured, according to the latest Gallup poll numbers, there are many New Yorkers who need help.
 The Partnership for Prescription Assistance matches uninsured and financially struggling people to patient assistance programs that provide free or nearly free medicine, and this free program has matched more than 230,000 New Yorkers with programs that may help.

 Our mission is to increase awareness of patient assistance programs and boost enrollment of those who are eligible.
 We offer a single point of access to more than 475 public and private programs, including nearly 200 offered by pharmaceutical companies.
 We have already helped millions of Americans who applied to patient assistance programs get free or reduced-cost prescription medicines.

 There are other companies that offer to connect consumers to these same programs for a fee – some of which use our name without our permission.
 The Partnership for Prescription Assistance will help you find the program that’s right for you, free of charge.
 Remember, you will never be asked for money by a PPA Call Center representative, or on our web site.